apex/up-examples/oss/golang-gin/Readme.md

 ## Notes

-In this case .upignore specifies files to omit, however in cases such as Golang where typically only a binary is uploaded, you could whitelist everything and blacklist only `server`, the binary itself.
+Typically in .upignore you'd list specific files or directories to omit, however in cases such as Golang where you deploy a single binary, it may be simpler to whitelist all files, and blacklist the `./server` binary.

 ```
 *